 A: We are flexible!
 Probably nothing under three minutes or over 20 minutes.

 Q: What do you mean that I grant Frame Dance to "make derivative works" if I am selected as a winner?

 A: We often make promotional videos and utilize the composers' music-- sometimes in its entirety and sometimes as an excerpt.
 We have no intention of cutting up your music and reworking it, but we do present clips in things like promotional videos.

 Q: Will my music be performed live with Frame Dance?

-A: Yes, we make every effort to present your work live, and this year the percussion piece will be performed by the Baylor Percussion Group.
-We frequently work with musicians from Rice University and the University of Houston and are frequent collaborators with Lagan Percussion and Axiom Quartet.
+A: Yes, we make every effort to present your work live, and this year the percussion piece will be performed by Lagan Percussion.
+We frequently work with musicians from Rice University, Baylor University, and the University of Houston and are frequent collaborators with Lagan Percussion and Axiom Quartet.
 We often perform in non-traditional spaces, and if we re-set the work for one of these spaces it may not always allow for live performance.
 This is why we ask for an excellent recording at the time of submission.
 We try to perform your works as much as possible, to expose you and Frame Dance to new audiences, and this means doing it with live musicians and occasionally the recording.